7 Layer Salad Recipe

 Table of Contents

 • Customizable.
-You can make the OG salad with the classic ingredients or make it your own by tweaking the layers to your liking.
+You can make the OG salad with the classic ingredients or tweak the layers to your liking.

 • Make ahead.
-Like our chicken salad with grapes, I often assemble the salad the night before.
+I often assemble the salad the night before.
 It keeps well in the fridge overnight.

 • Textures.
 Can we take a moment to appreciate the soft, crunchy, crispy, and bitey textures in the salad?

 • Refreshing.
-Just like a shrimp salad, this salad is a savior, especially during summer when you run away from hot and hearty meals.
+This salad is a savior, especially during summer when you run away from hot and hearty meals.
 Each bite is a small party in your mouth.

 7-layer salad.